How to Prevent Antibiotic Resistance

-Everyone can help to prevent and stop the spread of Antibiotic Resistance!
+Everyone can help to prevent and stop the spread of antibiotic resistance!

 - Learn about your illness, and what you can do to avoid getting it again.

-For family and friends:
+How to help family and friends:

 - Go to your health-care provider with your family member or friend who is sick if they can’t or won’t ask questions.

 - Remind your family member or friend to take the medicine as directed by their health-care provider.

 - Wash your hands with plain soap and water:

 - Before and after you provide care to your family member or friend.